-ISEM at HU is a flexible and interdisciplinary program that emphasizes the business plus technical aspects of smart digital enterprises.
+ISEM is a flexible and interdisciplinary program that emphasizes the enterprise architecture, planning and management issues at global levels.

-An HU ISEM student may specialize in the following areas: artificial intelligence, blockchains, business intelligence, cloud computing, cyber security, digital transformation, entrepreneurship, industry4.0, smart cities and communities, systems engineering, and technology management as part of their individualized concentration.
+An ISEM student may specialize in the following areas: artificial intelligence, business intelligence, digital government, digital health, digital transformation, entrepreneurship, information security, smart cities, software engineering, systems development, and technology management as part of their individualized concentration.

 HU graduate studies in ISEM cut across the following three active areas of work: